tristenwallace/pollify/frontend/src/tests/docs/testing.md

 #### Unit Tests

 - Test individual functions and components in isolation. (!TODO!)
+(In Progress)
-- Mock API calls using jest mocks to simulate server responses. (!TODO!)
+- Mock API calls using jest mocks to simulate server responses.
 - Use React Testing Library to render components and interact with them as users would. (!TODO!)
+(In Progress)

 ### Comprehensive Testing with Playwright